 In 2014, I climbed my very first 14er, by hiking Mt.
 Bierstadt, one of the easiest 14ers.
-For you non-Coloradans, that’s a mountain peak with a summit above 14,000 feet)!
+For you non-Coloradans, that’s a mountain peak with a summit above 14,000 feet!
 As I reminisce on that awesome, challenging and emotional experience, I can’t help but laugh at how utterly unprepared Buddy and I were.
 The hike to the top of Mt.
 Bierstadt was a beautiful and unforgettable experience, filled with wildflowers and gorgeous views.
 But it definitely would have been way more enjoyable had we not made the 5 major first-time 14er mistakes, listed below.

 Fail #1: Not Bringing Enough Water (our biggest mistake!)

 Thinking one 1.5 liter camel bag would keep two adults hydrated on a 7 mile hike in the summer sun with a 2,850 foot elevation gain is just flat out dumb.
 It was absolutely idiotic for us not to bring more water on our hike up Mt.
 Bierstadt.
 By the time we made it back down we felt extremely sick and I actually threw up.
 Luckily, after a few hours, and a lot of water, we felt better.
 We are very lucky it wasn’t any worse.
 Now I know each person needs at least 1 liter per 3 miles, so we should have more than double!

 Fail #2: Not Hiking More in Preparation

 While Mt.
 Bierstadt is one of the easiest 14ers in Colorado, my little legs didn’t have much muscle to them at all.
 And my lungs still had a hard time adjusting to the thin mountain air.
 (Despite moving from Florida two whole years ago).
 However, I had done some 3-4 mile hikes with little to no complaining.
-So I thought that was good enough.
-But I was sorely mistaken.
+So I thought that was good enough, but I was sorely mistaken.

 Hiking up a freaking mountain is no joke.
 For the record, Mt.
 Bierstadt is 14,060 feet high!
 It didn’t take long into our hike for me to realize my lack of exercise and hiking prep was going to make this experience even more difficult than it normally would be.
 Oh boy.

 I had heard that making it to the summit by noon was really important.
 I thought we would be able to, but it ended up being closer to 1 or 1:30.
 We were lucky, but many hikers get struck by lightning every summer in Colorado.
 So be very careful if you are hiking a 14er, or really any hike above tree line.
 Do not discount the danger of storms.
 Get there early so you will have plenty of time, and if you are close to the summit when a storm is rolling in turn back immediately!

 Fail #4: Not Bringing Enough Food

-We each burned over a thousand calories before we reached the summit… and what did I have for us to eat?
+We each burned over a thousand calories before we reached the summit of Mt.
+Bierstadt… and what did I have for us to eat?
 Two granola bars each.
-Wah wah wah.
+Wah wah wah!
 Those 200 calories worth of blandness were not going to make a dent in replenishing all the calories we had just burned.
 As our fellow hikers enjoyed giant burritos, pasta bowls and sandwiches, we begrudgingly ate our granola bars and planned out the enormous meal we would have after we made it back home.

 Fail #5: Getting too Excited for the False Summit